jessemonroy650/top-phonegap-mistakes/current-tripping-points.md

  > In addition, the Content Security Policy (CSP) has caught numerous developers - because it was soooo poorly publicized. <b>Depending on your use and the version of Phonegap you are using, the CSP needs to go in every single HTML page you used, just like you have to wait for 'deviceready'.
 However, there are cases where it is not needed at all.
 The documentation is confusing for some, please read it carefully.</b> The documentation is buried in the bottom of many of the latest documentation pages.

+ > Lastly, Raymond Camden in his blog points to a [LARGE change in policy starting with Cordova 5](http://www.raymondcamden.com/2015/05/25/important-information-about-cordova-5)

  <b>Related Links</b>
  > Phonegap Build Forum: [Notes for upgrading to cli-5.1.1 on PGB](http://community.phonegap.com/nitobi/topics/notes-for-upgrading-to-cli-5-1-1-on-pgb) and now required Whitelist